The Sweeping Beams

 Piotr rightly observed that if such a pulsing light is designed with care—given time to glow and to fade—it, too, may have its own kind of charm.
 Yet I take advantage—perhaps of one of the last opportunities—and draw the lighthouse with its long beam of light, a beam that remembers the beating hearts of the keepers.

-As always, I share my drawing—and, with Easter just around the corner, I wish you warm and gentle holidays.
+As always, I share my drawing—and, with Easter just around the corner, I wish you warm and gentle time.

 K